5 Key Consumer Product Trends (2024-2026)

 In another example, Inkbox is a DTC brand that’s revolutionizing the way consumers view tattoos.

-Consumers can easily log on to the website, upload their own personal design, and receive a customized “for now ink” tattoo that lasts up to two weeks on the skin.
+Consumers can easily log on to the website, upload their own designs, and receive a customized “for now ink” tattoo that lasts up to two weeks on the skin.

 Inkbox’s custom tattoo design platform offers the hyper-personalization that today’s consumers want.